Online Dating Tips for Men Over 50

 - Show interest, ask questions.
 Talking about yourself can show openness, which is great and shows you aren't just a passive participant.
-But you also want to learn about the other person and demonstrate a reasonable level of communication skills and asking questions is the best way to do this.
+But you also want to learn about the other person and demonstrate a reasonable level of communication skills.
+Asking questions is the best way to do this.
 Take notes if necessary to help you in future conversations.

 - Once you've been talking for a while and know the basics, dig deeper.
 You know this new person is a nurse, what drew her to it, has she ever wanted to do something else?
 You know she loves to travel, where is the one place she would most like to go and why, what has been her favorite trip thus far?